elw1s/CSE222-Data-Structures-and-Algorithm/README.md

 ## Copyright

 These files have been published for other students to have an idea for their homework/projects.
-Do not use these codes as homework.
+Do not use these codes as your homework.